-After a seemingly endless winter, warmer weather is finally on the horizon and running season is here.
-It’s that time of year when new runners start training for their first 5K and experienced runners consider longer, more challenging races to test skills and endurance.
+After a very different 2020 and an unpredictable Ohio winter, warmer weather is finally on the horizon.
+It’s that time of year when new runners start training for their first 5K and more experienced runners consider longer, more challenging races to test skills and endurance.
 Some runners may also be questioning which distance is right for them.

 Training for a 5K race